AllenInstitute/openai_tools/README.md

 **Please note that this code is experimental.** We encourage others to test it, and if you find it useful, feel free to share your feedback with us.

-Running
+Installing
 ========================

-1. At the moment, there is a simple script.
-To run it, you first need to create your conda environment as :
+1. You first need to create your conda environment as :

 ```conda create --name <your_env_name> python=3.10```